jon-lip/G2SMS-Public/README.md

 2. Filters emails based on your whitelist rules (sender, domain, subject, content)
 3. Uses Cohere AI to create a concise summary
 4. Sends the summary via SMS using TextBelt
-5. Marks the email as processed (adds Gmail label)
+5. Marks the email as processed by:
+   - Adding a "Processed" label to the email
+   - This prevents the same email from being processed in future runs
+   - You'll be able to find all processed emails under this label in Gmail

 ## Setup Guide